aurelia/aurelia/docs/user-docs/router-lite/configuring-routes.md

 There are few other routing configuration which aren't discussed above.
 Our assumption is that these options are more involved and might not be used that often.
 Moreover, to understand the utility of these options fully, knowledge of other parts of the route would be beneficial.
-Therefore, although this section briefly describes these options, it also provides links to the sections, describing these topics with detailed examples.
+Therefore, this section only briefly introduces these options providing links to the sections with detailed examples.

 * `id` — The unique ID for this route.
 The router-lite implicitly generates a `id` for a given route, if an explicit value for this property is missing.
-Although this is not really an advanced property, the fact that a route can be uniquely identified using this `id`, it can be used in many interested ways.
+Although this is not really an advanced property, due to the fact that a route can be uniquely identified with `id`, it can be used in many interesting ways.
 For example, this can be used to generate the `href`s in the view when using the [`load` custom attribute](./navigating.md#using-the-load-custom-attribute) or using the [`Router#load` API](./navigating.md#using-the-router-api).
 Using this property is also very convenient when there are multiple aliases for a single route, and we need a unique way to refer to this route.
 * `transitionPlan` — How to behave when the currently active component is scheduled to be loaded again in the same viewport.
 For more details, please refer the [documentation](./transition-plans.md).
 * `viewport` — The name of the viewport this component should be loaded into.
 This demands a full fledged documentation of its own.
 Refer to the [viewport documentation](./viewports.md#specifying-a-viewport-name-on-a-route) for more details.
 * `data` — Any custom data that should be accessible to matched components or hooks.
 The value of this configuration property must be an object and the object can take any shape (that is there is no pre-defined interface/class for this object).
 A typical use-case for the `data` property is to define the permissions, required by the users, when they attempt to navigate to this route.
 Refer [an example](./router-hooks.md#example-authentication-and-authorization) of this.